kunzjacq/Additive_DFTs/README.md

 This project is about experimenting with these DFT algorithms.
 Reference implementations that are close to the high-level description of the algorithms are therefore kept alongside more optimized versions that are more difficult to read.
 As a result there is some redundancy in the source code.

-## Binary polynomial product
+## Application to fast product of binary polynomials

-Mateer-Gao DFT (and crucially, its truncated implementation) is used to implement a fast multiplication of binary polynomials (see https://cr.yp.to/f2mult.html).
+Mateer-Gao DFT (and crucially, its truncated implementation) is used to implement fast multiplication of binary polynomials (see https://cr.yp.to/f2mult.html ofr an outline of the method used.
+The basic idea is to use DFTs to evaluate the polynomials, to multiply the values, and to build the product polynomial from its values with an inverse DFT).
 It is tested and benched against the fastest implementation known to the author performing this operation, in library `gf2x` (https://gforge.inria.fr/projects/gf2x/).

 The DFT approach is slower than gf2x for small sizes (< 2<sup>20</sup>), and faster beyond that, at least in the case which was tested, where the polynomials multiplied have equal degree just below a power of 2.
 It also appears to use less memory for large sizes.
 Beyond the buffer to store the result, the Mateer-Gao product function uses 4 times the memory required for the result size, rounded to the next power of two.